 As kids are born they are dried off and moved away from their dam so that no bonding takes place.
 Kids are bottle-fed their own dam's colostrum or a colostrum replacer if necessary.
 Umbilical cords are dipped in iodine, BoSe shots are given.
 Kids are in the house for the first week or so, mainly for our convenience, then when bouncy and strong are moved to the nursery room in the barn.
 All kids are on a strict bottle-feeding schedule, fed goat milk or whole cow's milk mixed with cream and yogurt.
 We bottle-feed so that the kids bond with us, not their dam.
 This makes the goats much easier to handle and extremely friendly.

 The First Several Months

 Kids are bottle-fed until they are eight to twelve weeks old.
-During this time they are introduced to grain, hay and pasture.
+During this time they are introduced to grain, Chaffhaye, and grass hay.
 They are given a first CD&T vaccination and then a booster.
 They are handled daily and frequently and given much love and attention.
 There's nothing cuter or sweeter than a baby Nigerian Dwarf goat, so the love and attention is very easy to provide.

 From Kindergarten to Teenager

 The only job kids in this age bracket have is to grow and play.
 At about three months bucklings are separated from doelings.
-They are fully weaned, eating a diet of mostly pasture and hay, with some grain as necessary for good growth.
+They are fully weaned, eating a diet of Chaffhaye, grass hay, and organic grain.
 When doelings are ready to be bred (at about 7-8 months) they are moved into breeding pens with their chosen buck.
 When settled they are then moved into the adult doe herd in the main goatyard.
 Bucklings are housed separately, and when large and strong enough, are introduced to the adult bucks for permanent quarters.